kuzzleio/kuzzle/docs/API.AMQP.md

 ### <a name="performing-a-bulk-import"></a> Performing a bulk import

 A bulk import allows your application to perform multiple writing operations thanks to a single query.
-This is especially useful if you want to create a large number of documents, as a bulk import will be a lot faster compared to creating them individually using ``create`` queries.
+This is especially useful if you want to create a large number of documents.
+A bulk import will be a lot faster compared to creating them individually using ``create`` queries.
-As with other queries, the syntax for bulk imports closely resembles the [ElasticSearch Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/1.3/docs-bulk.html?q=bulk).
+For other queries, the syntax for bulk imports closely resembles the [ElasticSearch Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/1.3/docs-bulk.html?q=bulk).

 Bulk import only works on documents in our persistent data storage layer.